-It is commonly recognized today that Delaware, Wyoming and Nevada can all be called "incorporation friendly" states due to their corporative laws, relatively low fees, and limited or nonexistent of taxation.
+It is commonly recognized today that Delaware, Wyoming and Nevada can all be called “incorporation friendly” states due to their corporative laws, relatively low fees, and limited or nonexistent state-level taxation.
 However, how would a person choose between the three?

 Here we present an itemized comparison between those states, and below a summary and conclusions:

 |No annual report is required until the anniversary of the incorporation date:|

 |No Initial List of Officers/Members is filed with the state:|